 Exploring results

-Once complete, your simulation data is available on your project homepage (under completed runs), via an interactive webpage, a printable PDF report, an Excel spreadsheet & as raw VTK data (for local/custom post-processing).
+Once complete, we make your simulation results available in several different – via an interactive results page, as a printable PDF report, an Excel spreadsheet & as raw VTK data (for local/custom post-processing).

 Each simulation has its own interactive webpage where you can explore and analyse its results in detail.